Abdelrhman-Sadek/HR-Analysis/README.md

 ## `Description`

-The aim of this project is to analyze and give insights about the employee status such as:
+This project aims to analyze and give insights about the employee status such as:
-- Some general information like `How many employees do we have(Males,Females)`,`What is there material status,Educational background`,etc
+- Some general information like `How many employees do we have(Males, Females)`, `What is their material status, Educational background`, etc
-- How many years of service do they spent with the company
+- How many years of service have they spent with the company
 - % Employee career levels the company has determined based on their job levels
 - Their job satisfaction level working with the company
-- % of employees that take over time shifts
+- % of employees that take overtime shifts
 - Age range for every job role
 Also, Performing changes from `Retrenchment`and `Promotions` that the organization wants to perform